Kingdavidono/Hr_data/README.md

 # HR DATA ANALYSIS - SQL SERVER 2022 / POWER BI
 This project dives deep into the realm of data analysis using SQL and Power BI to uncover important human resource insights that can greatly benefit the company.
-Featuring eye-catching dashboards offer crucial HR metrics like employee turnover, diversity, recruitment efficacy and performance evaluations.
+Featuring eye-catching dashboards which offer crucial HR metrics like employee turnover, diversity, recruitment efficacy and performance evaluations.
 These help HR professionals make informed decisions and strategic workforce planning.

 ## Source Data:
-The source data contained Human Resource 22000 records from 2000 to 2020.
+The source data contained Human Resource 22214 records from 2000 to 2020.
 This is included in the repository.

 ## Data Cleaning & Analysis:
 This was done on SQL server 2022 involving